marcusfgardiner/SentiMind/README.md

 1. Ensure you have run 'pipenv install requests' and 'npm install' as above to download dependencies
 2. 'pipenv shell' to set up the python environment
 3. 'nosetests' to run tests

+## Challenges

+* Sticking to the single responsibility principle while designing the GET request -method using Tweepy